 None.

-(Optional) Additional deep-dive preparation materials are available on The Flight Commander’s Edge online community.
+(Optional) Additional deep-dive preparation materials are available on The Flight Commander’s Edge website.
+In addition, scan the “Enlisted Force Development Action Plan (2022-2023)” to reinforce the foundational concept that Developing Others is action-based: it integrates deliberate education, training, and experience to produce the best Airmen and Guardians to meet mission requirements.

 Preparing the Classroom